- Antibiotics can kill acne-causing bacteria and reduce inflammation.

 While there is no hard limit on how long you can use antibiotics, their use should be limited to the shortest possible period to minimize the risk of developing bacterial resistance.
 Both topical and systemic antibiotics can cause resistance.

-Antibiotics are typically prescribed for three to four months.
-Your dermatologist will then re-evaluate whether you need to continue taking them.
-Some people with extensive acne may need to use antibiotics for six months or longer.
+Antibiotics are typically prescribed for 3–4 months.
+Your dermatologist will then reevaluate whether you need to continue taking them.
+Some people with severe acne may need to use antibiotics for 6 months or longer.

-It can take as little as two weeks after starting an antibiotic for you to see some improvements.
-Some people can take up to 12 weeks to experience improvements.
+It can take as little as 2 weeks after starting an antibiotic to see some improvements; for others it can take up to 12 weeks.

 You should not stop or change the dosage of antibiotics without first consulting your dermatologist.
 Using antibiotics incorrectly can contribute to the development of bacterial resistance.